ImagineSocialGit/engage-core/docs/module-boundaries.md

     TaskSpecificContactLookupController
     WebinarSpecificContactPicker

-Core may own a future generic contact filter resolver.
+Core owns the generic contact filter resolver used by modules for stable Contact-owned filter facts.

-That resolver should understand stable Core-owned contact facts such as contact IDs, tags, statuses, source fields, and generic timestamps.
+That resolver should understand stable Core-owned contact facts such as contact IDs, tags, imported/source fields, statuses, and generic timestamps.

 Modules may consume resolved contact sets, but Core should not absorb module-specific business rules by default.